bbc/vc2_conformance/docs/source/user_guide/encoder_testing.rst

 * The :ref:`vc2-bitstream-validator` must not find any errors in the bit stream.
 * For lossless encoders, :ref:`vc2-picture-compare` tool must report ``Pictures are identical``, with no warnings, for every picture in the reference decoding.
-* For lossy encoders, :ref:`vc2-picture-compare` tool must report a PSNR level of TODO.
+* For lossy encoders, :ref:`vc2-picture-compare` tool may report a difference and the quoted PSNR figure should be checked to ensure it is appropriate for the intended application of the codec.
 * Input and output pictures should be visually compared and must be visually indistinguishable.
 * No additional pictures must have been decoded.